Some affiliate links are provided below. Learn more.

 Turn an old or broken basket into a pretty hanging flower market basket with this quick and easy upcycling tutorial.

-A few years ago, I salvaged a cute little basket with a broken handle from a pile of rubbish on the side of the road.
+A few years ago, I salvaged a cute little basket with a broken handle from a pile of rubbish on the side of the road (yes, I am basically a raccoon, always rummaging around in other people’s trash).
 While I loved the shape of the basket, the broken handle limited what I could really do with it.

-After years of neglect, I decided to finally take the plunge, cut the handles off, and give the basket a little makeover.
+After letting it sit in my shed for a few years, I decided to finally take the plunge, cut the handles off, and give the basket a little makeover.

 This is how it looked before: